TRACK RULES Updated

 Speeding or spinning wheels in pits will not be tolerated and will be considered a serious offense, subject to a fine / suspension.
 SPEED LIMIT MAX 5MPH.

 INTOXICANTS: The use of intoxicants by a driver, car owner, pit person or track official on the day of a race is strictly forbidden up to the end of the race meet.
-Violators will be immediately excluded from the course by track officials.
-Penalty will be an automatic fine and/or suspension for two race meets.
+Violators will be immediately removed from the course by track officials.
+The penalty will be an automatic fine and/or suspension for two race meets.
 Drinking in the pits by any member or person will cause the person to be taken from the pits immediately.

 CAUSING A DISTURBANCE: Any driver, car owner, or pit person who at any time or place causes a disturbance or uses improper language before the public is subject to a fine and or suspension from pits and or club activities.